-We provide competitive compensation to our non-employee directors that is designed to attract and retain high-quality directors, provide them with compensation at a level that is consistent with our compensation objectives, and encourage their ownership of our stock to further align their interests with those of our stockholders.
+We provide competitive compensation to our non-employee directors that is designed to attract and retain high-quality directors, provide them with compensation at a level that is consistent with our compensation objectives and encourage their ownership of our stock to further align their interests with those of our stockholders.
 Our directors who are also employees receive no additional compensation or stock awards for service on our Board, although we may reimburse them for travel and other expenses.
-We pay an annual retainer fee of \$65,000 to each non-employee director.
+Each non-employee director earns an annual retainer fee of \$75,000, which was increased from \$65,000 in May 2022, resulting in each non-employee director receiving \$70,000 for their service on our board of directors during 2022.
 We pay an annual retainer fee of \$25,000 to the non-employee director chairs of each of the Audit Committee and Compensation Committee and to the independent director serving as the Lead Independent Director, and we pay an annual retainer fee of \$10,000 to the non-employee director chair of the Nominating and Corporate Governance Committee.
 These retainers are paid in cash in quarterly installments.

 Our non-employee directors are each eligible to receive an annual grant of RSUs.
-An annual RSU grant valued at \$140,000 was made to each of our non-employee directors on May 11, 2021, which will fully vest 12 months from the grant date.
+An annual RSU grant valued at \$155,000, which was increased from \$140,000 in May 2022, was made to each of our non-employee directors on May 10, 2022, which will fully vest 12 months from the grant date.
 The number of RSUs granted was determined based on the average of the closing price of our common stock for the last 45 trading days preceding the grant date.
 Our non-employee directors are eligible to receive annual RSU grants on or shortly following the date of each annual meeting of stockholders.

-The table below sets forth the director compensation paid or earned by our non-employee directors in fiscal year 2021.
+The table below sets forth the director compensation paid or earned by our non-employee directors in fiscal year 2022.
 Mr. Fisher, who also served as our CEO, received no compensation for serving as a director and is not included in the table below.

-Fees Earned or Stock Awards

-Name Paid in cash (\$) (\$) (1) Total (\$)
+Name Fees Earned or Paid in cash (\$) Stock Awards (\$) (1) All Other Compensation (\$) (2) Total (\$)

-Ellen Carnahan 90,000 146,266 236,266
+Ellen Carnahan 95,000 136,435 231,435

-Daniel R. Feehan 90,000 146,266 236,266
+Daniel R. Feehan 95,000 136,435 5,378 236,813

-William M. Goodyear 65,000 146,266 211,266
+William M. Goodyear 70,000 136,435 206,435

-James A. Gray 97,500 146,266 243,766
+James A. Gray 136,435 231,435

-Gregg A. Kaplan 65,000 146,266 211,266
+Gregg A. Kaplan 70,000 136,435 206,435

-Mark P. McGowan 65,000 146,266 211,266
+Mark P. McGowan 70,000 136,435 206,435

-Linda Johnson Rice 67,500 146,266 213,766
+Linda Johnson Rice 80,000 136,435 216,435

-Mark A. Tebbe 65,000 146,266 211,266
+Mark A. Tebbe 70,000 136,435 206,435

-(1) In accordance with Financial Accounting Standards Board Accounting Standards Codification 718, Compensation - Stock Compensation (ASC 718), the amounts in this column were calculated by multiplying the number of RSUs granted by the closing stock price of Enova's common stock on the last trading day preceding the grant date, which was \$36.88.
+(1) In accordance with Financial Accounting Standards Board Accounting Standards Codification 718, Compensation - Stock Compensation (ASC 718), the amounts in this column were calculated by multiplying the number of RSUs granted by the closing stock price of Enova's common stock on the last trading day preceding the grant date, which was \$32.64.
 These awards will vest 12 months from the date of grant.
 In addition, all unvested RSUs granted will automatically vest if a change-in-control occurs prior to the termination of the director's service on our Board.
 Each vested RSU entitles the director to receive one share of our common stock shortly after vesting.
+The following table shows the number of shares granted as compensation to and held by each of our directors as of December 31, 2022: